Review: Deepbridge Innovation SEIS

 - Passionate, energetic and experienced founding teams

-- Clear exit strategy with a four to five year time horizon
+- Clear exit strategy with a five to six year time horizon

 - Proof of concept